SriLikesToSing/Minecraft-in-a-QR-Code/README.md

 **instructions**

-print this or take a picture directly from the document
+print this or take a picture directly from the document (or just download the pictures I already have)

 https://docs.google.com/document/d/1IEYuL2panN8EVcPyZixLzO42TQxTmX7FqdUAkxwV4vk/edit?usp=sharing